bayoen/bayoen-star-exe/README.md

 <a name="english-changes"> </a>
 ## Changes 10(:
-Goal Menu: 'First to # Winning' round system is added
+Goal Menu: 'First to # Winning' round system is added.
+Single development of this project has been terminated.
+If you want to take a new version of future enhancements, please install the upper project 'bayoen-exe'.

 <a name="english-functions"> </a>
 ## Functions